-Located approximately 10km north of Zenica, numerous preserved travelogues and manuscripts describe Vranduk as one of the most interesting, the most intriguing and the most resilient parts of Bosnia.
+Vranduk in Bosnia and Herzegovina is a picturesque town best known for its medieval castle.
+Located approximately 10km north of Zenica, numerous preserved travelogues and manuscripts describe Vranduk as one of the most interesting, intriguing, and resilient parts of Bosnia.

+Vranduk is located on a sheer rock above the river Bosnia.
 An extensive history of Vranduk spans over two millennia.
 However, the history of modern Vranduk can be tracked to the beginning of the 15th century, at least according to numerous archives and views expressed in historical literature.

+Today, the site is a popular visitor attraction.
+There is a museum inside a tower where you can try traditional Bosnian meals and learn about the site’s history and culture.
 There are several other interesting attractions in the town including the Ottoman-period Fatih Sultan Mosque.

 During the summer, there are a range of events, such as the ‘Vrandučka ašlama’ festival, ‘Bosnian Kingdom Trails’, theatre performances, concerts, creative workshops (traditional weaving, lace, and souvenir handcrafts), painting, photography, and scientific symposiums and conferences.
 It is also possible to spend time with local fishermen near the river or enjoy the numerous hiking trails amongst Vranduk’s picturesque setting.